daeh/jspsych-template/README.md

 Once you have the rules deployed, you can switch from using the mock database (a simple database emulator) to Firestore.

-Set `const mock = false` in [`config.ts`](hosting/src/config.ts).
+Set `const simulateMockDatabase = false` in [`appConfig.ts`](hosting/src/appConfig.ts).
 This will cause the application to use [`creds.ts`](hosting/src/creds.ts) and store the input in Firestore.
 In production, the app writes to `exptData/:uid`, but will instead write to `exptData-dbug/:uid` when it is in debugging mode or running locally.
 This is so that there's no confusion about what data was generated locally during development.

 ### Firebase